What are the Four Dimensions of ITIL 4?

 Find out about how to get more from your suppliers: Service Integration and Management (SIAM)

 Internal and external influences

 Internal and external influences (see Figure 1) are a broad set of factors which influence how you run service management.
-These factors must be addressed in the design and operation of service value chains to ensure services fit into the broader context of your business and your industry.
+These factors must be addressed in the design and operation of service value streams to ensure services fit into the broader context of your business and your industry.
 ITIL 4 uses the PESTLE framework to systematically address Political, Economic, Social, Technological, Legal, and Environmental factors.
 For example, political regulations like GDPR and HIPAA require particular ways of doing things to ensure consumers and their privacy are protected.

 Balancing the four dimensions